rousan/es6-harmony/README.md

 ## Limitation

-Some ES6 features can't be implemented in ES5 natively like `spread operator`, `for..of` loop, ES6 version of `instanceOf` operator etc. So this module exports a object named `ES6` globally, that provides some approximate equivalent implementation of those features.
+Some ES6 features can not be implemented in ES5 natively like `spread operator`, `for..of` loop, ES6 version of `instanceOf` operator etc. So this module exports a object named `ES6` globally, that provides some approximate equivalent implementation of those features.